 The totems outside the Museum building (in an area known as Thunderbird Park) are mostly Haida replica totems and are regularly replaced when they run the risk of falling, as recently occurred in June 2019.

-Canadian Icon Emily Carr is well represented at the Royal BC Museum with over 100 paintings as well as sketches, handcrafts, scrapbooks, letters, diaries and much more.
+Canadian Icon Emily Carr is well represented at the museum with over 100 paintings as well as sketches, handcrafts, scrapbooks, letters, diaries and much more.

-The Emily Carr House is one of my favourite attractions in downtown Victoria.
+The Emily Carr House is one of the best stops while exploring downtown Victoria BC.

-At just a short 10-minute walk from the Inner Harbour, this stop is a natural addition to your day in downtown Victoria.
+At just a short 10-minute walk from the Inner Harbour, this stop is a natural addition to your day in Victoria BC.

 Emily Carr is one of those exceptional Canadian figures that loom large in the national consciousness.